-We are consulting on draft Informal Planning Guidance for Large‑Scale Shared Living (Co‑living).
+We recently consulted on draft Informal Planning Guidance for Large‑Scale Shared Living (Co‑living).
 This guidance sets expectations for design, standards and management of co‑living developments in Nottingham.
-We welcome your views before the document is finalised.
+Please note, the consultation ended on 17th April 2026.
+All comments submitted are now being assessed.

 Nottingham is seeing increasing interest in proposals for large‑scale shared living, often referred to as co‑living.
 In response, the City Council has prepared Informal Planning Guidance that sets out clear expectations and minimum standards for this emerging form of development.